JimboAIcaramba/JimboAIcaramba/README.md

 ## What I’m Up To

-Proud “outside-the-box” thinker, gamer for life, and currently studying at Maestro College—mixing computer science, business, and AI into something a little different.
+Proud “outside-the-box” thinker, gamer for life, and currently studying at Strayer University—mixing computer science, business, and AI into something a little different.

 ## Projects